simonbonjean/pst-module-generator/README.md

 * Scaffolding quicly complexe module

 ## Hook
-Hook whatever you or direct link to a record of [superblock](http://prestasupertool.com/en/3-superblock.html) or [menu manager](http://prestasupertool.com/en/4-menu-manager-.html) module
+Hook whatever you want or direct link to a record of [superblock](http://prestasupertool.com/en/3-superblock.html) or [menu manager](http://prestasupertool.com/en/4-menu-manager-.html) module

 ## Complex Entities generator
 Entity can have this behavior :